troylar/remote-mcp-server-with-auth-template/README.md

 This repository serves as a **GitHub template** for building Model Context Protocol (MCP) servers with GitHub OAuth authentication, deployed on Cloudflare Workers.

+## 🙏 Credits

+This template is based on the excellent work by [@coleam00](https://github.com/coleam00) in their original repository: [remote-mcp-server-with-auth](https://github.com/coleam00/remote-mcp-server-with-auth).

+We extend our gratitude to [@coleam00](https://github.com/coleam00) for creating the foundation that made this template possible.

 ## 🎯 What This Template Provides

 - **🔐 GitHub OAuth Authentication** - Secure user authentication with role-based access